 The present cross-sectional trial was carried out to compare and assess the quality of life in deaf children with cochlear implants and their peers with normal hearing patterns.
 The study included a total of 62 subjects included after obtaining clearance from the concerned Ethical committee.
-The subjects were recruited from the patients visiting the Outpatient Department, Department of Otolaryngology, and had cochlear implants placed in them, after obtaining the informed consent.
+The subjects were recruited from the patients visiting the Outpatient Department, Department of Otolaryngology, Institute of Medical Sciences, Banaras Hindu University, Varanasi from June 2016 to May 2017 and had cochlear implants placed in them, after obtaining the informed consent.